-If candidate has not previously filed any reports during the 2020 election cycle, the final report for the general election covers all campaign activity through the date the report is filed.
+If candidate did not file any reports for the 2022 primary, the final report for the general election covers all campaign activity from January 1, 2022, through the date the report is filed.

-If candidate filed a preelection report for the general election and was not involved in a special runoff election, the final report for the general election covers all campaign activity from October 25 through the date the report is filed.
+If candidate filed a preelection report for the general election and was not involved in a special runoff election, the final report for the general election covers all campaign activity from October 30, 2022 through the date the report is filed.

-If candidate filed a preelection report for the general election and was involved in a special runoff election, the final report for the general election covers all campaign activity from October 25 through November 3.
+If candidate filed a preelection report for the general election and was involved in a special runoff election, the final report for the general election covers all campaign activity from October 30, 2022, through November 8, 2022.

-If candidate was not involved in a primary election runoff and did not file a preelection report for the general election, the final report for the general election covers March 4 through the date the report is filed.
+If candidate was not involved in a primary election runoff and did not file a preelection report for the general election, the final report for the general election covers May 25, 2022, through the date the report is filed.

-If candidate was involved in a primary election runoff and did not file a preelection report for the general election, the final report for the general election covers April 1 through the date the report is filed.
+If candidate was involved in a primary election runoff and did not file a preelection report for the general election, the final report for the general election covers July 1, 2022, through the date the report is filed.